JackCooper666/learning-note/DJBGS working logbook/June 12.md

    std      0.034777
 ```

- 2. lio system do not filter the noise clearly
+ 2. lio system do not filter the noise clearly. (high possible)
- 3. the extrinsic and intrinsic matrix are wrong.
- 4. the vio system is not comprehensive.
+ 3. the vio system is not comprehensive. (high possible)